particle-iot/docs/src/content/getting-started/console/console.md

 In the developer sandbox, non-product, there is no add devices button.
 The intended paths to add a device are:

-- Using the Particle mobile apps for iOS and Android
 - Using the [Particle CLI](/getting-started/developer-tools/cli/)
 - Using [setup.particle.io](https://setup.particle.io)